House dust mite: Taxonomy

 The dust mites are cosmopolitan members of the mite family Pyroglyphidae.

 Characteristics

 House dust mites, due to their very small size and translucent bodies, are barely visible to the unaided eye.
 A typical house dust mite measures 0.2–0.3 mm in length.
 The body of the house dust mite has a striated cuticle.

-House dust mite faecal pellets range from 10 to 40 µm.
+House dust mite faecal pellets range from 10 to 40 μm.

 Diet

-They feed on skin flakes from humans and other animals, and on some mold.
+Dust mites feed on skin flakes from humans and other animals, and on some mold.
 Dermatophagoides farinae fungal food choices in 16 tested species commonly found in homes was observed in vitro to be Alternaria alternata, Cladosporium sphaerospermum, and Wallemia sebi, and they disliked Penicillium chrysogenum, Aspergillus versicolor, and Stachybotrys chartarum.

 Predators

-The predators of dust mites are other allergenic mites (Cheyletiella), silverfish and pseudoscorpions.
+The predators of dust mites are other allergenic mites (Cheyletiella), silverfish, and pseudoscorpions.

 Reproduction

 The average life cycle for a house dust mite is 65–100 days.
 A mated female house dust mite can live up to 70 days, laying 60 to 100 eggs in the last five weeks of her life.
 In a 10-week life span, a house dust mite will produce approximately 2,000 fecal particles and an even larger number of partially digested enzyme-covered dust particles.